FedericoDiMarzo/GravityDrumMachine/README.md

 To accomplish the task, we developed the class **Metronome**, that internally uses the component **Tone.Transport** (*a Tone.js component*) and a custom **event handling system**.

 Every drum-machine is based on the concept of rhythmic **step triggering**; some kind of *clock system* is used in order to synchronize the sequencing correctly.
-For our *Gravity Drum Machine* we took advantage of the cleaver design of the utility *Tone.Transport*, to implement a polyrhythmic step sequencer.
+For our *Gravity Drum Machine* we took advantage of the clever design of the utility *Tone.Transport*, to implement a polyrhythmic step sequencer.

 *Tone.Transport* contains an event handling system based on a single *time signature* and *bpm*.
 In order to allow this component to fire step events, considering the possible presence of polyrhythms, our *Metronome* class performs a computation of a common *time signature* in a recursive fashion: